Operational Efficiency

 Throughput & Outcomes

-Those users are the customers of IT.
-And ultimately, they are the ones who determine whether IT is delivering value.
+The users of these systems are the true customers of IT.
+They are the ones who decide if the investment is paying off.